St Nazaire Raid: Aftermath

 The explosion put the dry dock out of commission for the remainder of the war.
-The St Nazaire raid had been a success, but at a cost – of the 612 men of the Royal Navy and commandos who took part in the raid, only 228 men returned to England.
+The St Nazaire raid had been a success, but at high cost: of the 612 men of the Royal Navy and commandos who took part in the raid, only 228 men returned to England.

 Five commandos escaped via neutral Spain and Gibraltar with the help of French citizens and took a ship to England; 169 men were killed (105 RN and 64 commandos) and another 215 became prisoners of war (106 RN and 109 commandos).
 They were first taken to La Baule and then sent to Stalag 133 at Rennes.
-The fallen British raiders were buried at the La Baule-Escoublac cemetery, 13 km west of St Nazaire, with military honours.
+The fallen British raiders were buried at the La Baule-Escoublac cemetery, 13 km west of St Nazaire.

 To recognise their achievement, 89 decorations were awarded for the raid, including Victoria Crosses awarded to Lieutenant Commander Beattie, Lieutenant Colonel Newman and Commander Ryder and posthumously to Sergeant Durrant and Able Seaman Savage.
 Distinguished Service Orders were awarded to Major William Copland, Captain Donald Roy, Lieutenant T. Boyd and Lieutenant T. D. L. Platt.
 Other decorations awarded were four Conspicuous Gallantry Medals, five Distinguished Conduct Medals, 17 Distinguished Service Crosses, 11 Military Crosses, 24 Distinguished Service Medals and 15 Military Medals.
 Four men were awarded the Croix de guerre by France and another 51 were mentioned in dispatches.